 In this article – we explain how to make a smoothie without yogurt or milk so you can enjoy a delicious yet dairy-free drink.

 Plus, we share our favourite dairy-free recipe hack so your smoothies retain that creaminess without involving milk or yogurt.

-- Dairy Free Smoothies: How To Freeze Banana
+- Dairy-Free Smoothies: How To Freeze Banana

-- Other Dairy Substitutes
+- Other Milk & Yogurt Substitutes For Smoothies

 - How To Make Your Own Plant-Based Milk

 How To Make a Smoothie Without Yogurt Or Milk In 3 Simple Steps

 Let’s dive straight into the basic ‘how to’ steps for creating delicious dairy-free smoothies…

 - Put your main fruit or other flavourings in the blender cup (berries, peaches, pineapple, peanut butter, etc.)

 - Add frozen banana chunks to recreate the creaminess without yogurt or milk.